zkSync-Community-Hub/community-code/CODE_OF_CONDUCT.md

 Apache 2.0 license, derived from the Apache Foundation Code of Conduct.
 Also, CC BY-SA 3.0 derived from the Mozilla Community Participation Guidelines.

-Our goal is to cultivate a safe, friendly, and inclusive space that benefits all participants in the zkSync ecosystem.
+Our goal is to cultivate a safe, friendly, and inclusive space that benefits all participants in the ZKsync ecosystem.
 This Code of Conduct outlines our shared values and expectations to help ensure that the community remains a positive and enriching environment for everyone.

 ## When and how to use this Code of Conduct

-This is your guide for engaging as a participant in the zkSync ecosystem.
+This is your guide for engaging as a participant in the ZKsync ecosystem.
-It applies to all physical and digital spaces related to zkSync.
+It applies to all physical and digital spaces related to ZKsync.

 ## Expected behaviors

 **Be ethical**:
-We endeavor to enrich the zkSync ecosystem, while not infringing on the rights and wellbeing of others.
+We endeavor to enrich the ZKsync ecosystem, while not infringing on the rights and wellbeing of others.
-We also endeavor to enrich ourselves without causing harm to the zkSync community.
+We also endeavor to enrich ourselves without causing harm to the ZKsync community.
 We do not encourage tax evasion, promoting information leaks, speculating on tokens or token prices, or otherwise breaking the law.

 **Be kind and respectful**: